Sun 20 Apr 2014 07:52:49 AM PDT

 Industry research shows that consumers overwhelmingly reject cell phone tracking.
 In a recent OpinionLab study of 1,042 consumers, 77.0% said that in-store cell phone tracking was unacceptable, and 81.0% said that they didn't trust retailers to keep their data private and secure.

-Users are already explaining their privacy norms.
+Users are already explaining their norms around personal data collection.
 "Transparency" is a euphemism for communicating about how a company chooses not to comply with those norms.

 Omer Tene and Jules Polonetsky explain "creepy" technology: